Yeshiva University

 Yeshiva University is a private Orthodox Jewish university with four campuses in New York City.
-The university's undergraduate schools—Yeshiva College, Stern College for Women, Katz School of Science and Health, and Syms School of Business—offer a dual curriculum inspired by Modern–Centrist–Orthodox Judaism's hashkafa (philosophy) of Torah Umadda ("Torah and secular knowledge"), combining academic education with the study of the Torah.
-While the majority of students at the university identify as Modern Orthodox, many students, especially at the Cardozo School of Law, the Syms School of Business, and the Ferkauf Graduate School of Psychology, are not Jewish.
+The university's undergraduate schools—Yeshiva College, Stern College for Women, Katz School of Science and Health, and Sy Syms School of Business—offer a dual curriculum inspired by Modern–Centrist–Orthodox Judaism's hashkafa (philosophy) of Torah Umadda ("Torah and secular knowledge"), which synthesizes a secular academic education with the study of the Torah.

+The majority of students at the university identify as Modern Orthodox.
+Hillel International estimates that nearly all of the university's undergraduate students are Jewish, while most of the graduate students are not (excluding Rabbinical students at RIETS, all of whom are Jewish).
+This is especially the case at the Cardozo School of Law, the Sy Syms School of Business, and the Ferkauf Graduate School of Psychology.

 Yeshiva University is an independent institution chartered by New York State.
-It is accredited by the Middle States Commission on Higher Education and by several professional agencies.
-It is classified among "Doctoral/Professional Universities".
+It is accredited by the Middle States Commission on Higher Education.

 History

 Yeshiva University has its roots in the Etz Chaim Yeshiva founded in 1886 on the Lower East Side of Manhattan, a cheder-style elementary school founded by Eastern European immigrants that offered study of Talmud along with some secular education, including instruction in English.
 The rabbinical seminary was chartered in 1897.